 Bitcoin, Ethereum and other forms of cryptocurrency are now helping property buyers avoid lawyers, notary requirement and other middlemen.
 They also enable easy cross-border transactions since they are not bound by country-specific interest rates and transaction charges (although they may have their fees).

 Consumers are fast to catch on to the latest smart home appliances and devices.
 Many of those in the property industry (including developers) are well aware of this fact.
 Smart homes come installed with the latest IoT devices that enable inter-connectivity.
 As the field of property merges with the growing Internet of Things, users quickly become comfortable with the idea of devices that allow access/control or mobile apps that help people manage their units from anywhere in the world.

 You may or may not have heard of ‘The Edge’.
 Purportedly the ‘smartest building in the world’, this 15-storey structure in Amsterdam is decked out with hi-tech gear including 28,000 sensors that give it the ability to detect and respond to changes in temperature, humidity, lighting and more.
 Chungha Cha, founder of the nonprofit ‘Re-Imagining Cities’ mentions that “If we have a lot of these buildings, which connect the physical layer, the bricks and mortars, to a digital layer, you can enjoy additional income as a real estate developer.”

 Augmented and Virtual Reality:

-Roomz has entered the sharing economy with a mission to bring renters the best value in the best environment.
-Along with unique themes and concepts for renters, Roomz also assists property owners that are looking to make full use of their spaces.
+Roomz has entered the sharing economy with a mission to bring room tenants the best value in the best environment.
+Along with unique themes and concepts for tenants, Roomz also assists property owners with a free listing platform to make full use of their spaces.
 Follow our blog and find out how Roomz is disrupting the property rental industry.